Long Beach Plaza

 Long Beach Plaza was a two-level 675716 sqft shopping mall located in Downtown Long Beach, California.
 It was designed in the 1970s by The Hahn Company and opened in 1982.
 The eight-block dumbbell-shaped mall was an enclosed structure and included a two-story deck parking structure on both sides.

-The mall was previously anchored by J. C. Penney, Montgomery Ward and Buffums' (which closed in 1991).
+The mall was previously anchored by JC Penney, Montgomery Ward and Buffums (which closed in 1991).

 Problems with the mall included the fact that the mall structure (which included stores that faced inward) had no connection with the rest of Downtown Long Beach area.
 The closure of the nearby Naval stations in the 1990s also contributed to the slow demise of the mall.

 In 1999, the mall was purchased by DDR Corp., Coventry Real Estate Partners and Prudential Real Estate as a joint venture.
 In 2000, the mall was demolished except for the parking structure.
 DDR eventually rebuilt the area and renamed it Long Beach City Place.